syncfusion-content/wpf-docs/wpf/DatePicker/Setting-Value.md

 ## Set selected value on lost focus

-By default, the selected value of `SfDateSelector` can be direclty sets to the `Value` property when `OK` button is clicked.
+By default, the selected value of `SfDateSelector` can be directly sets to the `Value` property when `OK` button is clicked.
 We can update the `Value` property only on control lost it focus by setting the [SetValueOnLostFocus](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SetValueOnLostFocus.html) property value as `true`.

 {% tabs %}
 {% highlight xaml %}